Uttarpara: Hiranandani Group

-The Hiranandani Group entered into an MoU in the state of West Bengal to set up logistics and hyperscale data center park in the region.
-The group signed an MoU to acquire a 100-acre land at Uttarpara, Kolkata from Hindustan Motors to set up an integrated logistics and hyperscale datacentre park by Hiranandani group companies GreenBase and Yotta respectively.
+The Hiranandani Group entered into an MoU in the state of West Bengal.
+The group acquired a 100-acre land at Uttarpara, Kolkata from Hindustan Motors to set up an integrated logistics and hyperscale datacentre park by Hiranandani group companies GreenBase and Yotta respectively.
 The combined investment by the group and their customers is estimated to cross Rs 10,000 crore.

 Transport

 Roadways

 State Highway 6/ Grand Trunk Road (G.T.
 Road) passes through Uttarpara.